ishani-ss/predictive_modelling_with_medical_transcriptions/README.md

-# predictive_modelling_with_medical_transcriptions
+# Predictive Modelling with Medical Transcripts

-A repository containing data exploration and subsequent predictive modelling of medical transcriptions
+AIM: To explore a medical transcription dataset and explore ways to apply predictive modelling to text data within this dataset.